deislabs/bindle/docs/signing-spec.md

 Assuming the CI signs its artifacts with the `proxy` role, one could require that both `creator` and `proxy` signatures must be present and be verified.
 This way, if the creator's system is compromised or misconfigured, this would show up in the form of a clash with the proxy signature.
 While it doesn't identify whether the proxy or the creator was compromised, it shows up as a clash between two distinct keys--and therefore serves as a signpost for where the problem may be.

 *Creator and Host:* A similar pairing can be done between the creator role and the host role.
-In this case, comparing between the host and creator rolls identifies any case where the package was compromised during or after upload to the server.
+In this case, comparing between the host and creator roles identifies any case where the package was compromised during or after upload to the server.

 *Creator and approver:* This pairing is a step beyond the "Authoritative Integrity" section above, as it requires that both a creator and a approver can be verified.
 In other words, for a bindle to be verified, the creator has to certify that they created it, and the approver has to certify that the bindle has been audited.